neville-studio/OTP-Client/wiki/README.md

 This project is developing, the source code will not release yet.

-We will using MIT Licence to share the code to the remote.

 Unless I have completed the code and applied the Software Copyright License, I will not release the source code.

 This project was started on 2025-03-14.